n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 Congratulations, you just built your first workflow!
 In this lesson, you learned how to use actions in app nodes, configure their parameters and settings, and save and execute your workflow.

-In the next lesson, we'll introduce you to your client, Nathan, who needs to automate his sales reporting work.
+In the next lesson, you'll meet your new client, Nathan, who needs to automate his sales reporting work.
 You will build a more complex workflow for his use case, helping him become more productive at work.